uccser/cs-field-guide/docs/source/developer/interactives.rst

 ------------------------------------------------------------------------------

 Uninteractives follow the exact same structure as interactives, the only difference is that the user cannot interact with them in the browser.
-They are most commonly used when an image contains text and that text needs to be translated.
+They are most commonly used as a replacement for images with text we want translated.
 Uninteractives are distinguished from interactives by setting the `is_interactive:` attribute to `false` in the `interactives.yaml` configuration file.